 We also see the digital revolution empowering pioneers to exploit synthetic biology opportunities, not only in creating new materials but in altering the genomes of plants, animals and humans with technologies such as Crispr-Cas9.

-The ‘Future of’ title can suggest that we’re into predictions.
-Yes, it is about being in the right place at the right time, but we aim to create an open-minded, deeply connected readiness, alert for the next generation of pioneering entrepreneurs.
+We aim to create an open-minded, deeply connected readiness, alert for the next generation of pioneering entrepreneurs.